hack-different/apple-knowledge/README.md

 <https://checkra.in> as well as the individuals who brought you those projects.

 Tooling is being written to credit all parties using GitHub's API

+## Dedication

+> Here’s to the crazy ones, the misfits, the rebels, the troublemakers
+>
+> the round pegs in the square holes…
+>
+> the ones who see things differently — they’re not fond of rules…
+>
+> You can quote them, disagree with them, glorify or vilify them, but the only thing you can’t do is ignore them because they change things…
+>
+> They push the human race forward, and while some may see them as the crazy ones,
+>
+> we see genius,
+>
+> because the ones who are crazy enough to think that they can change the world,
+>
+> are the ones who do.
+>
+> — Steve Jobs, 1997

+Also dedicated to the volunteer work of those who use this for good, and deny the shadow to those who seek to harm.